vitch/nakeditchyfeet/src/content/blog/indonesia/tana-toraja/tana-toraja.md

 When a Torajan dies it is the family who organises and pays for the incredibly elaborate and expensive funeral ceremony.
 For the occasion the whole family must return to their villages and given than only 30% of Torajans actually live in Toraja it means that most of the time the dead aren't "buried" until years after their death.
 In the meantime their mummified bodies remain at the family home where they are offered food and tea daily and are considered sick until the first day of their funeral ceremony, when the first buffalo is sacrificed, and they are then pronounced dead.

 Funerals vary in size but the norm is that many buffaloes will be sacrificed.
-At the funeral we attended 30 buffalos were to be sacrificed.
+At the funeral we attended 30 buffaloes were to be sacrificed.
 Each buffalo can be worth up to €50k.
 Hence bankruptcy.

 The days here are filled with an incessant cockadoodledoo as the cockerels don't seem to know that dawn only happens once a day.
 This daily soundtrack is further enriched by the pigs squealing on their way to funeral ceremonies, the loud cicadas at sunset and mobile phones playing the latest Indonesian hits.